ChrisCaiazza/Virgo-Galactic-Filament-Project/README.md

 # Function to Rotate the coordinate system

 We rotate the cartesian coodinates in a way where one the three axies (x, y, and z) passes through the galactic halo with the origin being the location of the observer.
-We do this because this is the actual coodinates system that we use to define the location of galaxies
+We do this because this is the actual coodinates system that we use to define the location of galaxies.
+Here, we make use of the Rodriguez Rotational Formula.

 ```
 def rotate_coordinates(rgals,robserver,rhalo):